grantjenks/python-diskcache/docs/tutorial.rst

 one second.
 The remaining API of :class:`FanoutCache <diskcache.FanoutCache>` matches :class:`Cache <diskcache.Cache>` as described above.

+The :class:`.FanoutCache` :ref:`size_limit <constants>` is used as the total size of the cache.
+The size limit of individual cache shards is the total size divided by the number of shards.
+In the example above, the default total size is one gigabyte and there are four shards so each cache shard has a size limit of 256 megabytes.
+Items that are larger than the size limit are immediately culled.

 Caches have an additional feature: :meth:`memoizing
 <diskcache.FanoutCache.memoize>` decorator.
 The decorator wraps a callable and
 caches arguments and return values.